Nattokinase and Stroke Research: Understanding the Evidence

 Dissolves Fibrin

-Ultimately, the volume of the infarcted brain was smaller in those that received nattokinase compared to the control.[1]
+Ultimately, the volume of the infarcted brain was smaller in those who received nattokinase compared to the control.[1]

 Wang et al. also demonstrated a 54-68% reduction in infarct volumes in both low and high-dose NK doses in gerbils.
 A low dose (4mg/day) of NK was also shown to decrease inflammation following strokes.
 [4]